praneethmurthy/praneethmurthy/README.md

 ### Hi!
-I am Praneeth, Postdoc at University of Southern California.
+I am Praneeth, a postdoctoral scholar at University of Southern California.

 - 🔭 I’m currently working on Active and Federated Learning.
 - 🌱 I’m currently learning Machine Learning and Signal Processing.